More

 Diego Pavia Can Fight For Another Year of Eligibility If He Chooses Not To Go To the NFL

-Diego Pavia may likely head to the NFL draft for 2026, but he does have another option if he seeks another shot at the Heisman, and that is fight for another year of eligibility.
-He was one of the 27 college football players who were part of a lawsuit against the NCAA and argued for an additional year of eligibility, and they won.
+Diego Pavia may head to the NFL draft, but he does have another option if he seeks another shot at the Heisman, and that is to fight for another year of eligibility.
+He was one of the 27 college football players who were part of a lawsuit against the NCAA seeking an additional year of eligibility, and they won.

-They argued that their time at junior college should not count and successfully won it.
-In Pavia’s case, he played two seasons for the New Mexico Military Institute, transferring to New Mexico State in 2022, which means that he could fight for another year of eligibility if he wants to.
+They argued that their time at junior college should not count.
+In Pavia’s case, he played two seasons for the New Mexico Military Institute, then transferred to New Mexico State in 2022, so he could fight for another year of eligibility if he wants to.

 Related: